DaveBackus/Data_Bootcamp_Book/intro.md

 We're living in a world of data: data about the economy, data about financial markets, data about your business.

-Our former students tell us that data skills keep them in business.
+Many of our former students tell us that data skills keep them in business.
 One of our alums analyzes television data for a network.
 The datasets are too large for Excel, so he uses Python.
 Another manages player and attendence data for a major league baseball team.
 A third works for a quantitative hedge fund, where Python is the tool of choice.
 A fourth is worried that you won't need him after this course.
-Even students with non-technical backgrounds tell us that basic data and programming skills are needed in their jobs.
-A recent marketing major, for example, needs to interface with her company's SQL database to get the data she needs to do her job.
+Even students with non-technical backgrounds tell us that basic data and programming skills are, if not absolutely required, at least very useful in their jobs.
+A marketing major, for example, needs to interface with her company's SQL database to get the data she needs to do her job.

 ## Why Python?